 Some mad longing in myself made the vows we exchanged something I was unable to walk away from.
-But this is not the world for lovers now, it’s too easy to let it go.
-I didn’t do that and found myself scorned by those closest to her and labelled obsessive.
-The irony is the obsession to not let go was born in her obsession to make this happen.
 To understand me in the end, you had to know her in the beginning.

 Byron wrote in Childe Harold’s Pilgrimage, “The heart will break, but broken live on.”